hfm/mruby-aws-sigv4/README.md

 #### `#sign_request` method

 Computes a version 4 signature signature.
-Returns the resultant signature as a hash of headers to apply to your HTTP request.
-The given request is not modified.
+Returns a instance of [Signature](./mrblib/signature.rb) which has `headers` hash to apply to your HTTP request.

 ```ruby
 # GET